-The WyoFile chief executive & editor — hired by and serving at the pleasure of the WyoFile board of directors — shall have complete independence regarding the content that appears on WyoFile.com and associated platforms.
+The WyoFile chief executive and editor — hired by and serving at the pleasure of the WyoFile board of directors — shall have complete independence regarding the content that appears on WyoFile.com and associated platforms.

 The board expects all WyoFile staff to represent the organization in a professional manner.
-That means being well-mannered, fair and ethical in their dealings with all people.
+That means being well-mannered, fair and ethical in their dealings with other people.
 The board expects all journalists to work according to best ethical practices as outlined in the precepts of the Society of Professional Journalists:

 Preamble: Public enlightenment is the forerunner of justice and the foundation of democracy.
 Ethical journalism strives to ensure the free exchange of information that is accurate, fair and thorough.
 An ethical journalist acts with integrity.

 The Society declares these four principles as the foundation of ethical journalism and encourages their use in its practice by all people in all media.

 WyoFile recognizes that conflicts of interest — both real and perceived — can arise between a news organization’s pursuit of financial viability and its dedication to editorial independence.
 This is true both in not-for-profit outlets, such as ours, that rely on donor, foundation and underwriter support; and in for-profits which rely on advertisers, investors and other resources.

 To enhance transparency and avoid editorial compromise WyoFile: